-The school district will utilize, in accordance with law, a verbal screening tool approved by the

-Department of Elementary and Secondary Education (DESE) to screen students for substance abuse disorders.
-Trained staff will administer the screening tool on an annual basis to two different grade levels as recommended by DESE and the Department of Public Health.
+The school district will utilize, in accordance with law, a verbal screening tool approved by the Department of Elementary and Secondary Education (DESE) to screen students for substance abuse disorders.
+Trained staff will administer the screening tool on an annual basis at grades 7 and 9.